hsivonen/encoding_rs/README.md

 ## `no_std` Environment

-The crate works in a `no_std` environment assuming that `alloc` is present.
-The `alloc`-using part are on the outer edge of the crate, so if there is interest in using the crate in environments without `alloc` it would be feasible to add a way to turn off those parts of the API of this crate that use `Vec`/`String`/`Cow`.
+The crate works in a `no_std` environment.
+By default, the `alloc` feature, which assumes that an allocator is present is enabled.
+For a no-allocator environment, the default features (i.e. `alloc`) can be turned off.
+This makes the part of the API that returns `Vec`/`String`/`Cow` unavailable.

 ## Decoding Email